bu-cisl/SSNP-IDT/README.md

 1. Prepare the environment following the [pre-installation steps for PyCUDA](https://wiki.tiker.net/PyCuda/Installation/) on a computer with NVIDIA GPU.

-   >Alternative method: If you are using Conda as virtual environment, installing the package [`cudatoolkit-dev`](https://anaconda.org/conda-forge/cudatoolkit-dev) should be enough:
+   >Alternative method: After you have a valid C compiler, if you are using Conda as virtual environment, installing the package [`cudatoolkit-dev`](https://anaconda.org/conda-forge/cudatoolkit-dev) should be enough:
    >```shell
    >conda install -c conda-forge cudatoolkit-dev
    >```